Introduction

 Choosing the right deicer is only half the equation — how you apply it determines whether you get consistent protection or wasted product and uneven coverage.
 Automated spray systems address this directly.

-How We Chose These Top Conveyor Belt Deicers
+How We Chose These Top Conveyor Belt Deicing Solutions

-Every product on this list was evaluated against four criteria that matter in real aggregate and quarry operations:
+The products and systems in this guide were evaluated using criteria that matter in aggregate and quarry operations:

 Common Buyer Mistakes to Avoid